Information Architecture and Forensic Data Analysis

 This project commenced in March 2022 with the recruitment of PhD researcher Lufan Zhang who is based at Swinburne University of Technology.
 Lufan will have the opportunity to work with the leading information management team at Astral, and collaborate and participate in industry-led projects, conducting engaged research and advancing information systems at the edge.
 The supervisory team is led by Chief Investigator Dr Paul Scifleet, Associate Professor Amir Aryani, and partner Investigator Marie Felsbourg from Astral Consulting.
 This research project will:

 This project is one of two CIRES projects with Astral.
-The second project, Curating Systems of Engagement, is due to commence in 2023.
+The second project, Curating Systems of Engagement, commenced in April 2023.